mako-framework/docs/04_databases_sql/04_migrations.md

 ```
 {.language-none}

-You can roll back multiple batches by telling the rollback command how many batches you want to roll back.
+You can roll back multiple batches by telling the rollback command how many batches you want to roll back using the `batches` option.

 ```
-php reactor migrate.down 2
+php reactor migrate.down --batches=2
 ```
 {.language-none}